BobLiterman/PhyloSignal_MS/README.md

 python post_sisrs_reference.py 20 HomSap
 ```

-The output from these scripts can be found in [**Data_and_Tables/Reference_Genome_Mapping**](Data_and_Tables/Reference_Genome_Mapping)
+The output from these scripts can be found in [**Data_Processing_Scripts/Post_SISRS_Scripts/Reference_Genome_Mapping**](Data_Processing_Scripts/Post_SISRS_Scripts/Reference_Genome_Mapping)

 ### 9) Identifying phylogenetic signal from alignments of biallelic SISRS sites

 Each biallelic SISRS site splits the data into two sets of taxa.
-If the taxonomic splits agree with a split in the reference topology, that site is designated as 'concordant', or providing historical phylogenetic signal.
+If the taxonomic splits agree with a split in the reference topology, that site is designated as '**concordant**', or providing historical phylogenetic signal.

 ![alt text](Sample_Images/Good_Split.png)

-If the taxonomic split does not agree with a split in the reference topology, that site is designated as 'discordant', or providing non-historical phylogenetic signal.
+If the taxonomic split does not agree with a split in the reference topology, that site is designated as '**discordant**', or providing non-historical phylogenetic signal.

 ![alt text](Sample_Images/Bad_Split.png)